Guidelines for Free paper and poster abstract submission

 The best presentation in each free paper session will be awarded a “best presentation certificate” at the end of each free paper session.

 A poster prize (free registration for next year’s EVER congress) will be awarded for the best poster.
 The winners will be chosen by the poster moderators and will be announced in the Award Ceremony on Saturday September 30.

 Travel support with an amount of 500 EUR will be awarded to the best abstract of each of the 11 sections.

 Applications for travel support must be submitted during the submission procedure online.
 No one can be awarded more than one prize.
-Travel support will be preferentially awarded to early career researchers.
+Travel support will be awarded to early career researchers under 35 years old.

 If any speaker has a commercial interest in either a product or any equipment being promoted as the subject matter of their presentation then it should be declared during the abstract submission.